7 colourful kitchen ideas

-Many of us are guilty of ‘playing it safe’ with kitchen decor, opting for tones of beige, cream and grey to futureproof what can be one of the most expensive rooms in the house.
-But in a post-pandemic world, the colourful kitchen is king.
+Many of us are guilty of playing it safe with kitchen decor, opting for tones of beige, cream and grey to futureproof what can be one of the most expensive rooms in the house to renovate.

 1. Pink & green